stratisproject/CirrusSmartContracts/Testnet/Airdrop/README.md

 - `ulong TotalSupply` - The total supply that will be given out, must be greater than 0
 - `ulong EndBlock` - The endblock for the registration period to close on.
 Set to 0 to close registration manually

 Upon deployment, the owners address will be set to the address used to deploy this contract.
-The owner will have special privaledges and also will be used upon distribution in the withdraw method.
+The owner will have special privileges and also will be used upon distribution in the withdraw method.

 ## Registrations

 ### Public User Registration

 Users will can register for the airdrop by calling the `Register` method as long as the registration period is open and there are not more registrants that total supply.
-Upon successfull registration, a status of `Enrolled` will be set for the address and the new status will be logged.
+Upon successful registration, a status of `Enrolled` will be set for the address and the new status will be logged.

 ### Owner Adding Registrants